Sanjit1/LuciferBot/README.md

-# GrogBot
+# LuciferBot
-Maybe a Discord Bot for the Grog Discord Server
+Maybe a Discord Bot for me